mhoudeib/dt-core/README.md

 dts devel run -H [YOURBOTNAME] -M -L single_robot_indefinite_navigation dts duckiebot keyboard_control [YOURBOTNAME]
 ```
 After this, click the autopilot toggle in the keyboard_control window; this will launch the autonomous drive.
+Wait until the light pattern changed to GREEN.

 Using
 ```bash